End Of Year Summary

 Boot management

-Our plan is to build on my prior work in the Solus boot management design and clr-boot-manager, addressing some long standing shortcomings.
+Our plan is to build on my prior work in the Solus boot management design and :material-github: clr-boot-manager, addressing some long standing shortcomings.
 Most importantly, our new module will not need to inspect or manage the OS filesystem as moss will be able to provide all of the relevant information (full accounting for all used paths in all transactions).

-Initially we will focus on UEFI and supporting the Discoverable Partitions Specification by way of XBOOTLDR partitions, the ESP and the Boot Loader Interface.
+Initially we will focus on UEFI and supporting the :material-github: Discoverable Partitions Specification by way of XBOOTLDR partitions, the ESP and the Boot Loader Interface.
 Currently we have no plans to support Unified Kernel Images as the approach taken by CBM (and soon, moss) alleviates the data concerns of dealing with vfat.
 However, as and when UKIs gain configurable, standardised behaviour for cmdline control we will investigate their use.
 Until that point please note we prebuild our initrd images and ship them directly in our packages, as Solus has done so for years already.

 The net gain for taking control of boot management will be the deduplication and garbage collection of assets installed to either the ESP or XBOOTLDR partitions, along with generation of boot entries relevant to Serpent OS: Transaction specific entries allowing us to directly boot back to older installs in case upgrades go wrong.